nickk12/collab-editor/README.md

 # collab-editor

 ## About
-Collaborative Editor, a cutting-edge platform designed to elevate the collaborative writing experience.
-Our editor empowers users to work together in real-time, fostering efficient and seamless collaboration on text-based projects.
+Simple Collaborative Editor developed with TipTap, a cutting-edge platform designed to elevate the collaborative writing experience.
+The editor empowers users to work together in real-time, fostering efficient and seamless collaboration on text-based projects.

 ## Features: